 Internal control system (ICS)

-• Defined responsibilities
+- Defined responsibilities

-• Defined schedules
+- Defined schedules

-• Separation of functions
+- Separation of functions

-• Four-eyes principle
+- Four-eyes principle

-• Systemic and manual coordination
+- Systematic and manual coordination

-• Process-integrated measures such as analyses, monitoring and plausibility checks
+- Process-integrated measures such as analyses, monitoring and plausibility checks.

-A current version of the corporate governance declaration in accordance with Section 289f and Section 315d HGB can be found on the adesso website at www.adesso-group.de/corporate-governance/.
-The full text of the declaration of compliance in accordance with Section 161 AktG can also be found here.
+The current version of the declaration on corporate governance pursuant to Section 289f and Section 315d of the German Commercial Code (HGB) can be found on the adesso website at www.adesso-group.de/corporate-governance/.The full wording of the declaration of conformity pursuant to Section 161 of the German Stock Corporation Act (AktG) can also be found here.

-Dortmund, 18 March 2024
+Dortmund, 20 March 2025

 For the Supervisory Board: